go-noisegate/go-noisegate.el/README.md

    Obviously there is one failed test.

+   Also, the total test time is `1.032443223s` because the tests run in parallel.
+When you run the same tests using `go test`, it takes about 3 seconds.

 2. Fix the bug

    Fix the `SlowSub` function. `return a + b` at the line 12 should be `return a - b`.
 Then save it.